marcusoftnet/marcusoftnet.github.io/_posts/2008-01-14-webdesign-great-introduction.md

 ---

-Found a site that promise to be a great introduction to web design, css and stuff that i don't know much about:
+Found a site that promise to be a great introduction to web design, css and stuff that I don't know much about:
 <http://www.webdesignfromscratch.com/>